ewaldmire/ascender/docs/docsite/rst/administration/clustering.rst

    pair: redundancy; instance groups
    pair: redundancy; clustering

 Clustering is sharing load between hosts.
 Each instance should be able to act as an entry point for UI and API access.
-This should enable climber administrators to use load balancers in front of as many instances as they wish and maintain good data visibility.
+This should enable ascender administrators to use load balancers in front of as many instances as they wish and maintain good data visibility.

 .. note::
   Load balancing is optional and is entirely possible to have ingress on one or all instances as needed.
-The ``CSRF_TRUSTED_ORIGIN`` setting may be required if you are using climber behind a load balancer.
+The ``CSRF_TRUSTED_ORIGIN`` setting may be required if you are using ascender behind a load balancer.
 See :ref:`ki_csrf_trusted_origin_setting` for more detail.

-Each instance should be able to join climber cluster and expand its ability to execute jobs.
+Each instance should be able to join ascender cluster and expand its ability to execute jobs.
 This is a simple system where jobs can and will run anywhere rather than be directed on where to run.
 Also, clustered instances can be grouped into different pools/queues, called :ref:`ag_instance_groups`.

 Setup Considerations